-Anyone who takes hormonal birth control and the sleep aid melatonin may experience an increase in melatonin’s side effects.
+Anyone who takes both hormonal birth control and melatonin, which is a sleep aid, may experience an increase in melatonin’s side effects.

 Meanwhile, taking melatonin may reduce some symptoms of premenstrual syndrome (PMS) and slightly boost fertility.
 However, confirming this requires further research.

 Below, learn what current findings indicate about possible interactions between melatonin and hormonal birth control, as well as the effects of this supplement on fertility and the menstrual cycle.
 We also explore some alternatives to melatonin.

 It signals to the brain and other organs that the environment is darkening or growing lighter, influencing when the person sleeps and wakes.

 Conditions such as Alzheimer’s disease and diabetes and medications such as nonsteroidal anti-inflammatory drugs and beta-blockers stop the body from producing melatonin during the night.
 This can make falling and staying asleep difficult.